SonghuaHu-UMD/MultiSTGraph/README.md

 | xxx.gbst    | Store mean and std for each geo unit before the group-based z-score.         | geo_id, mean, std                                    |
 | config.json | Used to supplement the description of the above table information.           |                                                      |

 The .dyna files are retrieved from [SafeGraph](https://www.safegraph.com/) using the Weekly Places Patterns Dataset.
-Run codes at  `./data_prepare` to prepare the data and transfer it to the required format.
+Run codes at  `./data_prepare` to prepare the data and transfer it to the required format if you own the access to the raw Weekly Places Patterns Dataset.

+[//]: # (We don't have the permission to share the data but you can request it via the Safegraph website.)

 The data statistics of two datasets are as followed:

 |                           | Washington, D.C.                              | Baltimore City (and surrounding counties) |
 |---------------------------|-----------------------------------------------|-------------------------------------------|